- A substance may exist in three states of matter i.e., solid, liquid or gas, depending upon the conditions of temperature and pressure.

 (iii) When we put wet clothes for drying, the water from the clothes goes to the atmosphere.

 There are five factors which affect the rate of evaporation:

-(i) Nature of liquid: Different liquids have different rates of evaporation.
-A liquid having weaker inter-particle attractive forces evaporates at a faster rate because less energy is required to overcome the attractive forces.
+- Nature of liquid: Different liquids have different rates of evaporation.
+A liquid having weaker interparticle attractive forces evaporates at a faster rate because less energy is required to overcome the attractive forces.

-(ii) The surface area of the liquid: The evaporation depends upon the surface area.
-If the surface area is increased, the rate of evaporation increases because the high energy particles from the liquid can go into gas phase only through the surface.
+- The surface area of the liquid: The evaporation depends upon the surface area.
+If the surface area is increased, the rate of evaporation increases because the high energy particles from the liquid can go into the gas phase only through the surface.

-(b) Clothes dry faster when they are well spread because of the surface area for evaporation increases.
+(ii) Clothes dry faster when they are well spread because the surface area for evaporation increases.

-(v) Wind speed: The rate of evaporation also increases with increase in speed of the wind.
-This is because with increase in speed of wind, the particles of water vapour move away with wind resulting a decrease in the amount of vapour in the atmosphere.
+- Wind speed: The rate of evaporation also increases with increase in speed of the wind.
+This is because with increase in speed of wind, the particles of water vapour move away with wind resulting in a decrease in the amount of vapour in the atmosphere.